cityofaustin/ags-service-publisher/README.md

         - `ags_instances`: List of ArcGIS Server instances (as defined in [`userconfig.yml`](#userconfigyml)) to publish to.
         - `data_source_mappings` (optional): See [data source mappings](#data-source-mappings)
-        - `source_dir`: Directory containing the source files (MXDs, locator files, etc.) to publish.
+        - `source_dir`: Directory containing the source files (APRX/MXD files, locator files, etc.) to publish.
         - `staging_dir` (optional): Directory containing staging files to copy into `source_dir` prior to mapping data sources and publishing.
             - Can also be a list of multiple staging directories.
 Each service may only have one corresponding staging